rscott/cryd/README.md

 ## Usage
 `python cryd.py`

-Should output frequency, amplitude, and a cry message if cryd thinks there's a cry happening
+Outputs frequency, amplitude, and a cry message if cryd thinks there's a cry happening